At Inner Teahouse, A Slow, Sensorial World of Tea

 Antique furniture anchors the space.

-That same care can also be seen in the teahouse’s dark wood furnishings, most of which are antique pieces, with some even dating back to the Qing dynasty.
+That same care can also be seen in the teahouse’s dark wood furnishings, most of which are antique pieces, with some reportedly dating back to the Qing dynasty.

 “Everything in the teahouse is intentionally rooted in the idea of ‘nature and origins’... the textures they carry are, to me, the most honest traces of age, marks left by years of use, weather, and care.
 In the quiet presence of these old things, we allow new beauty and new moments to unfold—slowly and naturally,” says Cai.